Last Updated on August 18, 2023 by Nicole

 Some of the most well known landmarks in the area include the Chicago Water Tower and John Hancock Center (now referred to 875 North Michigan Avenue) which has a rooftop observation deck and fine dining available.
 There are also countless well known skyscrapers and historic buildings.
 It is easy to walk around and admire them while shopping or enjoying a meal.
 The Magnificent Mile is a great place to visit no matter what time of year, but especially during summer vacation.

 Some of the best hotels in the city are located on or around the Magnificent Mile.
 If you want to easily access most of the best attractions in Chicago, this is where to stay.
-Millennium Park, the beach, Navy Pier, the Chicago Art Institute, among other things, are only a short walk away.
+Millennium Park, the beaches of Lake Michigan, Navy Pier, the Chicago Art Institute, among other things, are only a short walk away.
+You can explore together or let your teens roam around on their own.

 Over the years, I have stayed at some great hotels in Chicago.
 However, my two favourites are the Omni Chicago Hotel and the Sofitel Chicago Magnificent Mile.